szTheory/nagelfar-tcl-code-formatter/websrc/call-by-name.rst

      set var [expr {$var + $val}]
  }

-will get the syntax description "v x" where "v" indicates variable name.
+will get the syntax description "v x" where "v" indicates a variable name.
+With "v" the variable needs to already be set (in or inout parameter).
+"n" would be used for an out parameter.
+See also :ref:`syntax-tokens-label`.

 There are limitations to this detection though, in that it is neither 100% accurate unless the code is straightforward, and it is only detected